sudomane/cv-gpu-object-detection/README.md

 ## Benchmarks

 Here are the benchmarks on individual that I have obtained with my CPU vs GPU implementation.
-The tests were conducted on an NVIDIA GeForce GTX 1650, 4GB of VRAM.
+The tests were conducted on an NVIDIA GeForce GTX 1650, with 4GB of VRAM.
 The images are of size 1920x1080, and the pipeline parameters can be found in `config.json`.

 |            | CPU Time | GPU Time | Speed gain  |
 |------------|----------|----------|-------------|